Saving on a Valuable Education (SAVE) Repayment Plan

 The SAVE Plan, like other income-driven repayment (IDR) plans, calculates your monthly payment amount based on your income and family size.
 The SAVE Plan provides the lowest monthly payments of any IDR plan available to nearly all student borrowers.

 The SAVE Plan includes multiple new benefits for borrowers.
-The changes below will go into effect this summer.
+The changes below went into effect in July 2023.
 Additional benefits will go into effect in 2024.

 Monthly payment amount is based on your discretionary income—defined as the difference between your adjusted gross income (AGI) and 225% of the Federal Poverty Line (FPL) for your family size.
 Under the previous REPAYE plan, the threshold was set at 150% of FPL.